 The push-up is also a solid pushing exercise, but adding weight is not as comfortable.

-Note: There are many articles on the site dedicated to pull-ups and dips.
+Note: There are a lot of articles on the site dedicated to pull-ups and dips.
 Use the search function to find them.